Oyekunle-Mark/blog/content/posts/multi-environment-configuration-files-management.md

 2. optionally builds the config files for all utilities this environment needs by:
     a. reading common
     b. reading a file with the same env name and merging with common
+    c. reading the .private file, if one exist, and merging with the result from [b] above.
-    c. executes setup script for each utility
+    d. executes setup script for each utility
 3. [init.sh] adds the aliases to make syncing the config files and building them easy from any location
 4. prints descriptive messages before, during and after setup